Civil rights movement: Black segregationists

-Despite the common notion that the ideas of Martin Luther King Jr., Malcolm X and Black Power only conflicted with each other and were the only ideologies of the civil rights movement, there were other sentiments felt by many blacks.
-Fearing the events during the movement was occurring too quickly, there were some blacks who felt that leaders should take their activism at an incremental pace.
-Others had reservations on how focused blacks were on the movement and felt that such attention was better spent on reforming issues within the black community.
+Despite the common notion that the ideas of Martin Luther King Jr., Malcolm X, and Black Power were in conflict with each other and constituted the only ideologies of the civil rights movement, many Black people held other views.
+Fearing that events during the movement were unfolding too quickly, some Black people felt that leaders should pursue their activism at an incremental pace.
+Others had reservations on how focused Black people were on the movement and felt that such attention was better spent on reforming issues within the black community.

-While Conservatives, in general, supported integration, some defended incrementally phased out segregation as a backstop against assimilation.
-Based on her interpretation of a 1966 study made by Donald Matthews and James Prothro detailing the relative percentage of blacks for integration, against it or feeling something else, Lauren Winner asserts that:
+While Conservatives, in general, supported integration, some defended incrementally phased-out segregation as a backstop against assimilation.
+Based on her interpretation of a 1966 study made by Donald Matthews and James Prothro detailing the relative percentage of Black people for integration, against it, or feeling something else, Lauren Winner asserts that:

 Black defenders of segregation look, at first blush, very much like black nationalists, especially in their preference for all-black institutions; but black defenders of segregation differ from nationalists in two key ways.
 First, while both groups criticize NAACP-style integration, nationalists articulate a third alternative to integration and Jim Crow, while segregationists preferred to stick with the status quo.
 Second, absent from black defenders of segregation's political vocabulary was the demand for self-determination.
 They called for all-black institutions, but not autonomous all-black institutions; indeed, some defenders of segregation asserted that black people needed white paternalism and oversight in order to thrive.